Welcome to a soft and romantic French Christmas kitchen tour, featuring a non-traditional palette of blush pink, green, and white.

 Good morning friends, and welcome to my first Christmas post of the season!
 I know it’s a little early for some (ie; my husband, haha!), but as bloggers we love to decorate early and, hopefully, inspire others.
-So on that note, today I’m joining the most amazing group of bloggers for the Seasons of Home Holiday Series.
-This group is so talented and full of style – I just know you’ll find all kinds of inspiration from them!

 This year I’m taking a little bit of a departure from last year’s Christmas color scheme – not too much – just slightly 😉 I’m still doing my take on French country style, but rather than just having whites and greens like last year, I’m adding some touches of soft pinks, blush, and copper.
 And I’m loving the result!

 If you’re a regular reader then you know I love my little bottle brush trees.
 I’m finding them harder to find lately, so I’m glad I added a few to my collection last year.
 I just find them so charming!

 I’ve decorated the kitchen mantel pretty simply, as always.
 A little white wreath, a bottle brush tree, and a few sprigs of seeded eucalyptus create a sweet vignette.
 And of course, copper on the stove is a must for me these days!

 In the corner of my kitchen counter where I always like to have a seasonal vignette, I’ve grouped a few ornaments with a couple of my vintage Santas.

 Here is a little of the blush pink I spoke about earlier.
 A mercury tree in blush along with a few silver and pink ornaments makes a sweet statement on the counter.

 And a little tree made his appearance in the kitchen!
 I’ve never had one in here before and I love the cheer it brings.
 And I decided to leave it bare – just a simple green tree in a vintage zinc bucket.